Description

 There's also a comment section inside each course where you can ask me about each lesson and you can always email me about any topic related to the French culture and language at: contact@talkinfrench.com

-I offer a 30-day money back guarantee.
-That means if it's completely different from what you expected or you don't see any progress at all -- you have a chance to quit.
-I'll refund you at any time in the first 30 days.
+I offer a 60-day money-back guarantee.
+That means if it's completely different from what you expected or you don't see any progress at all — you have a chance to quit.
+I'll refund you at any time in the first 60 days.

 This is about you getting the best results so I don't want you to struggle through a level that isn't right for you.
-(This is also covered by the 30-day guarantee).
+(This is also covered by the 60-day guarantee.)

-Don't hesitate to contact the course creator, (which conveniently is me), if you have any questions about a course you're looking at.
-You can write me on this email address: contact@talkinfrench.com
+Don't hesitate to contact the course creator (which conveniently is me) if you have any questions about a course you're looking at.
+You can write to me at this email address: contact@talkinfrench.com

 Secure Checkout